VyChain94/VyChain94/README.md

 - 👋 Hello! my name is Ivy Tigs Jr
-- 👀 I’m a self taught Software Engineer
+- 👀 I’m a self taught Frontend Developer
 - 🌱 I’m currently building websites and web applications for individuals and businesses
 - 💞️ I’m looking to collaborate with a mentor and work in a team setting
 - 📫 My portfolio: www.gardenofivy.com